clockspot/arduino-clock/INSTRUCTIONS.md

 To set anything, simply hold **Select** until the display blinks; use **Up/Down** to set, and **Select** to save.

 Additional settings are available in the [settings menu](#settings-menu).
-If you have a Wi-Fi-enabled clock, you can configure these settings (and more) on the [settings webpage](#wi-fi-support), where you can also configure the clock to set itself.
+If you have a Wi-Fi-enabled clock, you can configure these settings (and more) on the [settings page](#wi-fi-support), where you can also configure the clock to set itself.

 ## Time of day